Ottawa Macdonald–Cartier International Airport: Interior design

 The terminal's design focuses on creating a calm and easy travel experience for passengers but also honours aspects of the region through the display of various art by commissioned Canadian artists.
 A soothing water feature representing the meeting of the region's three rivers runs throughout the terminal.
 Copper and limestone finishes are visible throughout, representative of the capital's Parliament Buildings.
-Other Canadian features include an inukshuk commissioned and sponsored by First Air, and a rare traditional birch bark canoe built by the master craftsman and Algonquin leader who created an identical one for the late Prime Minister Pierre Elliott Trudeau.
+Other Canadian features include an inuksuk, commissioned and sponsored by First Air, and a rare traditional birch bark canoe built by the master craftsman and Algonquin leader who created an identical one for the late Prime Minister Pierre Elliott Trudeau.
 The airport features a large-scale carved glass sculpture by Canadian glass artist, Warren Carther.